 - Please check if you haven’t sung for a while with us to see if there have been any changes to your venue, or the day of the week or timing of your group on 07757809297.

 Not everyone feels ready to come back to face to face singing yet so our zooms sessions may help to stay in touch (these can be found in the OUR GROUPS tab).
 If neither works for you at the moment, do just phone for a chat on 07757809297 leave a message and we’ll get back to you.

 - Telephone support – singers from groups are letting us know if they would value a call and also if they are happy to call others.
 Just get in touch on 07757809297 to get involved.

-- Zoom contact.
-We hope to offer everyone half termly zooms at least.
-We can help you learn how to do this if you’re not a pro already so do make contact. firstname.lastname@example.org
+- Zoom contact – We offer three on-line sings a month via Zoom.
+We can help you learn how to do this if you’re not a pro already so do make contact! firstname.lastname@example.org

 - Regular email contact – just send us your email address if you’re not on a list already.

 - Singing sessions via YouTube – We have filmed sings for you all.
 If you need a lift, do drop in and sing alongside us. click here to see the channel.

 - Singing sessions recorded on CD and posted to you – contact us with your address if you would enjoy these.